HQR2000/ST_Cell_Segmentation_with_Baysor/README.md

 However, each of these options have variable issues and problems caused by compatibility.

-Therefore, after testing various version of Julia and Baysor, we come up with a different way to install Baysor on our machine.
+Therefore, after testing various version of Julia and Baysor, we come up with a workable way to install Baysor on our machine.

 This instruction is also suitable for machine with Linux system and Macbook with M1 chip.